Botspot/Pi-Power-Tools/README.md

 Fine-tune control over loop devices and mountpoints for disk images.
 Select the disk image you want:
 ![image-utils settings tab](https://i.ibb.co/Tk5R1wv/advmount-page-1.png)
-If there are multiple loop devices associated with it, you will be prompted to selected one.
+If there are multiple loop devices associated with it, you will be prompted to select one.
 ![image-utils settings tab](https://i.ibb.co/84zD9yk/advmount-page-2.png)
 Now you can mount each partition where you want to:
 ![image-utils settings tab](https://i.ibb.co/PQXPL1M/advmount.png)